RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

-smtp4dev configuration can be performed via the `appsetting.json` file, environment variables and command line arguments.
+smtp4dev configuration can be performed via the `appsettings.json` file, environment variables and command-line arguments.

 Some recently added options may not be reflected here.
 For the latest information run smtp4dev with `--help` for information or see the `appsettings.json` file.